sylvesterakrong/comickids-ai/README.md

-# 📚 Visualizing Understanding
+# 📚 Visualizing Understanding (comickids-AI)
 *A Generative AI Comic-Based Learning Assistant for Enhancing Concept Engagement in Ghanaian Primary Classrooms*

 ---

 ## 🌍 Overview

-**Visualizing Understanding** is a lightweight web-based educational tool designed to support foundational learning in low-resource primary schools in Ghana.
+**Visualizing Understanding (comickids-AI)** is a lightweight web-based educational tool designed to support foundational learning in low-resource primary schools in Ghana.
 By leveraging **Google's Gemini 2.0 Flash API**, the system generates curriculum-aligned comic strips enriched with culturally relevant visuals to improve engagement and conceptual understanding among students aged **8–11**.

 > This project aligns with **UN SDG 4**: _“Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.”_